An upper bound on geodesic length in 2D critical first-passage percolation: Topological preliminaries: circuits and associated regions

-With this sequence constructed, there exists a dual path $\dualp$, from $\mathcal{A}$ to $\mathcal{B}$, that consists of exactly $P$ open edges.
-These open edges are seen exactly when the path crosses each of the open circuits $\incir_1,\ldots,\incir_P$.
-We start with any geodesic $\gamma$ between $\mathcal{A}$ and $\mathcal{B}$.
-We then argue that for any closed edge $e$ along the geodesic, the dual edge $e^\star$ belongs to a closed circuit that either encloses $\mathcal{A}$ and keeps $\mathcal{B}$ in its exterior or encloses $\mathcal{B}$ and keeps $\mathcal{A}$ in its exterior.
-By rerouting the paths $\gamma$ and $\dualp$ around the open and closed circuits if needed, we can choose $\dualp$ and $\primalp$ to be disjoint.
-Between any two closed edges on $\primalp$, we may choose an alternate path for $\gamma$ consisting of open edges.
-We choose $\gamma$ to be the closest geodesic (in the appropriate sense) to $\primalp$.
-By this choice, for each open edge $e \in \gamma$, there exists a closed dual path from $e$ to $\dualp$.
-Then, the edge $e$ satisfies a 3-arm event: one closed arm to $\dualp$ and two open arms (by following the geodesic in each direction to the next closed edges).
-Quantitatively controlling the size of this arm event is done in the next section.
+Now consider any geodesic $\primalp$ between $\mathcal{A}$ and $\mathcal{B}$.
+We prove that for any closed edge $e$ along the geodesic, the dual edge $e^\star$ belongs to a closed circuit that either encloses $\mathcal{A}$ and keeps $\mathcal{B}$ in its exterior, or encloses $\mathcal{B}$ and keeps $\mathcal{A}$ in its exterior.
+So in exact contrast with $\dualp$, the primal path $\primalp$ is entirely open except for when it crosses a closed circuit.
+Moreover, by possibly rerouting $\gamma$ along open primal circuits, and similarly rerouting $\dualp$ along closed dual circuits, we can choose $\primalp$ and $\dualp$ to be disjoint.

+Finally, between any two of its closed edges, the geodesic $\primalp$ takes only open edges, so we may replace that portion of the path with any other path consisting entirely of open edges.
+In this way, we will choose $\gamma$ to be the geodesic that is \textit{closest} (in an appropriate sense) to $\dualp$.
+It will follow that for each open edge $e \in \gamma$, there exists a closed dual path from $e$ to $\dualp$.
+Then, the edge $e$ satisfies a 3-arm event: one closed arm to $\dualp$, and two open arms by following the geodesic in each direction to the next closed edges.
+Quantitatively controlling the likelihood of this arm event is done in Sections~\ref{bernoulli_section} and \ref{sec:general_proof}.

+The properties of this construction are summarized in the following proposition, whose proof may be found in Section \ref{sec:geod_cons_proof}.